-The old racecourse (Farrer Park)
+Old racecourse (Farrer Park)

-The first horse racing meet was rescheduled to 23 and 25 February 1843 and the European community turned up in throngs, all dressed up for the occasion.
+The first horse racing meet was rescheduled to 23 and 25 February 1843, and the European community turned up in throngs, all dressed up for the occasion.
 The first race was for the Singapore Cup which promised a respectable prize of $150.
 The locals also joined in to watch the races from the far side of the course.
-The meet was rounded off by a Racing Ball held on 27 February at the Government House.
+The meet was rounded off by a Racing Ball held on 27 February at the Government House.3

-The racecourse became the nerve of European social life in Singapore.
-For the first 25 years of horse racing, the sports was confined to the Europeans, mostly amateurs who trained and rode their own horses.
-The Malay royalty was also keen on racing, with Sultan Ibrahim making regular appearances at the grandstand.
+The racecourse became the hub of European social life in Singapore.
+The first 25 years of horse racing were reserved for the Europeans and Malay royalty.
+The Europeans were mostly amateurs who trained and rode their own horses.
+Racehorses were kept in the stables under the care of Boyanese syces who lived at the adjacent Kampong Kapor.
+The Malay royalty was also keen on racing, with Johore’s Sultan Ibrahim making regular appearances at the grandstand.
 Slowly, the wealthy Chinese became interested and offered prize money for races.
-Chinese-named Cups included the Cheang Hong Lim Cup, Confucius Cup, Kangchu Cup and the Kongke Cup.
-In 1867, Singapore was transferred from the Indian Government to the Colonial Office in London.
-By then, the Sporting Club had made improvements to the grandstand and tracks of the racecourse.
-In appreciation, the Government gave the Club a 999-year lease on the site “at a pepper corn rent”, provided that the field was cleared of brushwood and maintained in good order for public races, and rifle practice by the troops.
+Chinese-named Cups included the Cheang Hong Lim Cup, Confucius Cup, Kangchu Cup and Kongke Cup.
+In 1867, the administration of Singapore was transferred from the Indian government to the Colonial Office in London.
+By then, the SSC had made improvements to the grandstand and tracks of the racecourse.
+In appreciation, the government gave the club a 999-year lease on the site “at a pepper corn rent”, provided that the field was cleared of brushwood and maintained in good order for public races and rifle practice by the troops.4

 Move to Bukit Timah

-In 1924, the Singapore Sporting Club renamed itself to Singapore Turf Club, signalling a renewed enthusiasm in horse racing.
-In 1927, the Turf Club's committee decided that the present racecourse was too old and too small to meet the growing popularity of races.
-The growing city boundaries reaching around the racecourse also made it impossible for the Club to extend its grounds.
-After negotiating with the Chairman of the Singapore Improvement Trust (SIT), Mr R J Farrer, Farrer agreed to let the Club sell off their original home to SIT for $1.5 million.
-The Club bought part of the Bukit Timah Estate for its new and bigger racecourse.
-Singapore Turf Club shifted to the new racecourse at Bukit Timah on 15 April 1933.
-In 1935, the old racecourse was renamed Farrer Park, after R J Farrer, who was President of the Municipal Commissioners from 1919 to 1931.
+In 1924, the SSC was renamed Singapore Turf Club (STC), signalling a renewed enthusiasm in horse racing.10 In 1927, the STC’s committee decided that the present racecourse was too old and too small to meet the growing popularity of races.
+The growing city boundaries around the racecourse also made it impossible for the club to extend its grounds.
+After negotiating with the chairman of the Singapore Improvement Trust (SIT), R. J. Farrer, the club was allowed to sell off its original home to SIT for $1.5 million.
+STC then bought part of the Bukit Timah Rubber Estate for its new and bigger racecourse.11 The club shifted to the new racecourse at Bukit Timah on 15 April 1933.12

 Farrer Park Stadium